Leave the sniffles behind: Warding off summer allergies

 Wash off immediately after being outdoors.
 This is critically important for your face and hands.
 You may also want to change your clothes.
 Be sure to store the clothes you wore outdoors in a room other than your bedroom so that it remains a safe, clean area.
 Use a saline nose spray to rinse your nostrils and use artificial tears to wash out pollens.

 Keep your house well ventilated and dry.
 Consider using a dehumidifier during humid weather.
 To stay cool during the summer, use air conditioning instead of attic fans or swamp coolers that pull in outdoor air.
-Keep windows in your house – and car – closed.
+If you live in places like Missouri, you might know that spring and summer allergy is quite common.
+So make sure your air conditioner is working well, or else, get it serviced from an HVAC company like No Problem Heating and Cooling – AC repair in St Charles.
+Apart from these, try to keep windows in your house – and car – closed.
 Each week, vacuum carpets and upholstered surfaces and wash your bedding in hot water.
 Wrapping mattresses and pillows in special cases that keep out dust and dust mites may also help.

 If your pets go outdoors, keep them off the bed and out of your bedrooms.
 Bathe them every two weeks.